 On a touchscreen device there can could be a feature allowing to grab an image with two fingers and rotate the image while perhaps also resizing it.
 However, such may be a bit too "gimmickry" without much benefit.

 This view also allows movimg images from one image container to another by holding down the Alt key while clicking on an image and (before that) pre-selecting the image container that should be used as a target container to move images to.
-For the sake of clarity, image containers that are potential targets can be removed from their list by clicking on them while holding down the Alt key.
+Targetable image containers can be removed from list of targetable image containers by clicking on them while holding down the Alt key.
 When using mobile devices, a separate physical keyboard can be used, or one choose to show a switch button corresponding to the Alt key (setting available in user-spesific settings, applies to certain views).

 The infinite type of viewport of this free-form image browsing is one where images can be spread out beyond the visible area and where you can move the viewport by grabbing the background of the view.
 It allows you to open images from multiple image containers.
 It could be used to develop a viewport where you can freely browse images and also edit text, but for now it is an experimental feature that can be enabled in the user preferences.
 One problem with it is that if you use gestures-type plug-in in the browser, they may lose their ability to draw a visual line in the right place, since their functionality often relies on them editing the displayed web page by adding code to it.
 In addition, some browsers on many devices do not quite allow the viewport to be infinite.

-An adequateset already set for a project can deselected, as it only affects whether those adequatesets are selectable in this view.
-Several projects can use the same adequatesets.
-Unlike with image catalogs, adequatesets are not included in the project-specific backup, but are backupped separately as separate zip packages that can be imported back if necessary.
+An adequate set already set for a project can deselected, as it only affects whether those adequate sets are selectable in this view.
+Several projects can use the same adequate sets.
+Unlike with image catalogs, adequate sets are not included in the project-specific backup, but are backupped separately as separate zip packages that can be imported back if necessary.

-The image items are same as image particulars, which can attached/inclued to writings as both use images from image catalogs.
 Links can be added by e.g. drag'n'dropping them directly from browser bookmarks, one by one or folder by folder, as well as from the address field of browsers and link-type files.
 Relevant modal window is accessible by clicking the "Add item" button.
 It also allows one to add e.g. YouTube videos, but item types are more limited than what could be attached/included to writings.
 To add sciency-type items, a separately provided application is required.

 The use of links has a few peculiarities, one of which is that its data is retrieved by an external service, which is currently limited to retrieving the page title.
 Once the link has been added, it can be manually sent (with a button) to another external service, which takes a screenshot of the full page behind the link, returns this image in its internal response, and then saves it to a user-specific "Quick saves" image container, from where it can be moved to another one or be kept there.
 Cross-device synchronisation between browsers can be used to collect links by keeping a publishing application open in one of them and collecting links first, e.g. to browser's bookmarks.
+There is also a prototype mobile app, described in the related experimental features writing, which, in addition to allowing taking screenshots of web pages, makes possible to save the addresses and names of web pages directly to the adequate one selected in that mobile app.

 Images can be added individually or to an existing image Item, which makes it a multi-image Item.
 The latter is initiated by first adding a single image using the Attach to the adequate button and then continuing with the Add to the item button.
 These can be found in the "add image particular" modal window.
 Multi-image items are displayed as stacked, when showing contents of an adequate containing it and separately in the Item preview panel.
 Each image is accompanied by a link to the "particular browsing" view and the image container there.